adlerweb/pdf.js-Touch/README.md

 Chrome, go to `Tools > Extension` and load the (unpackaged) extension from the directory `build/chrome`.

+## Requirements

+You need to have node 0.8.x installed.

 ## Getting the Code

 To get a local copy of the current code, clone it using git: